Edmonds College Logo

 1. Analyze various SUD evidence-based treatment theories and practices.

-2. Identify components of SUD treatment and continuing care, including recovery planning and relapse prevention.
+2. Identify SUD treatment and continuing care components, including recovery planning and relapse prevention.

 3. Explain the stages of change and demonstrate the ability to identify SUD best-practice interventions for each stage.

-4. Demonstrate ability to individualize care plans based on client motivation, ambivalence, and co-occurring disorder complications.
+4. Demonstrate ability to individualize care plans based on client motivation and ambivalence.

 SHS 231: Social Services Practicum